Complaints and Disputes

 Housing Management policy

 Harassment is defined by the Co-op as ‘the subjugation of an individual or individuals to worry or torment through verbal, written or behavioural abuse, physical attack on their person, family or property for any ground whatsoever, including on the grounds of race, colour, disability, ethnic or marital status, sexual orientation or employment status’.
-This definition is accepted.

 Complaints and Disputes pdf